ceres-solver/ceres-solver/docs/source/modeling.rst

    the implicit ordering, rendering the jacobian or residuals returned from the solver uninterpretable.
 If you depend on the evaluated jacobian, do not use remove!
 This may change in a future release.

-.. function:: void Problem::RemoveResidualBlock(ResidualBlockId residual_block)

-   Remove a residual block from the problem.
-Any parameters that the residual block depends on are not removed.
-The cost and loss functions for the residual block will not get deleted immediately; won't happen until the problem itself is deleted.

-   **WARNING:** Removing a residual or parameter block will destroy the implicit ordering, rendering the jacobian or residuals returned from the solver uninterpretable.
-If you depend on the evaluated jacobian, do not use remove!
-This may change in a future release.
-   Hold the indicated parameter block constant during optimization.

 .. function:: void Problem::SetParameterBlockConstant(double* values)